Finite group actions and cyclic branched covers of knots in $\mathbf{S}^3$: Proof of Theorem

 \section{Proof of Theorem \ref{th:knots}}

 The statement of Theorem \ref{th:knots} is equivalent to the following:

-\begin{Theorem} Let $M$ be a closed, orientable, connected, irreducible $3$-manifold which is not homeomorphic to $\S^3$, then the group $Diff^+(M)$ of orientation preserving diffeomorphisms of $M$ contains at most six conjugacy classes of cyclic subgroups generated by a hyperelliptic rotation of odd prime order. \end{Theorem}
+\begin{Theorem} Let $M$ be a closed, orientable, connected, irreducible $3$-manifold which is not homeomorphic to $\S^3$, then the group $Diff^+(M)$ of orientation preserving diffeomorphisms of $M$ contains at most six conjugacy classes of hyperelliptic subgroups of odd prime order. \end{Theorem}

-Notice that generically one expects that two hyperelliptic rotations in the group $Diff^+(M)$ generate an infinite subgroup.